 Objectives and Limitations

 The aim of the Annex is to gain important knowledge about the energy flexibility services that buildings and clusters of buildings may deliver to different types of energy networks.
 It is further the aim to increase the understanding of stakeholder’s motivation for utilizing such systems and the barriers preventing further participation.
 Constructive involvement is a key for making building energy flexibility a significant asset in resilient energy networks.

 This knowledge is important when developing business cases that will utilize building energy flexibility in future energy systems.
 It is equally important for policy makers and government entities involved in shaping the direction of future energy systems.

 To reach the goals, the Annex focuses on the following specific objectives:

 - Demonstration and further development of the Annex 67 characterization and labelling methods in order to make them commonly accepted (subtasks A and B)

-- Investigation of the aggregated potential of energy flexibility services from buildings and clusters of buildings located in different multi-carrier energy systems (subtask B)
+- Investigation of the aggregated potential of energy flexibility services from buildings and clusters of buildings located in different multi-carrier energy systems (subtask A)

-- Investigation of how extreme events (e.g. heat waves, drought or storms) affect the resilience of energy systems and what role energy flexible buildings, clusters of buildings and their occupants play in ensuring resilience (subtask A, B and C)
+- Investigation of how extreme events (e.g., heat waves, drought or storms) affect the resilience of energy systems and what role energy flexible buildings, clusters of buildings and their occupants play in ensuring resilience (subtasks A and C)

 - Mapping the barriers, motivations and acceptance of the stakeholders associated with the introduction of energy flexibility measures in buildings and clusters of buildings (subtask C)

-- Investigation on how to include the view of the stakeholders in the development of feasible technical solutions (subtask C combined with subtasks A and B)
+- Investigation on how to include the view of the stakeholders in the development of feasible technical solutions (subtask C combined with subtask A)

 - Investigation and development of business models for energy flexible services to the energy networks (subtask D)